cypriansakwa/Fully_Homomorphic_Encryption_and_Serialization_of_Large_Integers_with_TFHE/README.md

 #ensure to build cargo after adding the tfhe library
 cargo run build
 ```
+## Usage
+- **Configure Encryption Parameters:** The program sets up encryption parameters optimized for large integers using ConfigBuilder.
+- **Generate Client and Server Keys:** Generates the keys needed for encryption and decryption.
+- **Set Server Key:** The server key is set to enable decryption on the server side.
+- **Encrypt a Large Integer:** Encrypts a large integer (u32) using the client's key.
+- **Generate Pseudo-Random Number (Optional):** Generates a pseudo-random number with a specified number of bits.
+- **Serialize Encrypted Data:** Safely serializes the ciphertext into a buffer, which can be used for storage or transmission.
+- **Complete the Process:** Prints the serialized ciphertext and indicates completion.
+## Customization
+- **Input Message:** Modify the input_message variable to encrypt different integers.
+- **Random Bits Count:** Change random_bits_count to generate a different number of pseudo-random bits.
+- **Buffer Size:** Adjust the buffer size in the safe_serialize function to accommodate larger or smaller serialized data.
+- If serialization fails, consider increasing the buffer size.
 ## Run code
 >[!TIP]
 > Performance: for optimal performance, it is highly recommended to run code that uses TFHE-rs in release mode with cargo's --release flag.